DoritoPro/Dorito-s-Simple-Versatile-NPC-Shop/README.md

 SHOUTOUTS:
 -The Wiki
--CHATGPT - Helped Me Debug and With Some Math to Help Organize It a Bit (Still a Bit of A Mess) -Youtube -Tutorials Were a Big Help for Setting things Up
+-CHATGPT - Helped Me Debug and Helped Organize It a Bit (Still a Bit of A Mess) -Youtube - Tutorials Were a Big Help for Setting things Up

 -----------------------------------------------------------------------------------------